 Kendra is a managed enterprise search service that abstracts the indexing, retrieval, and ranking pipeline.
 It natively connects to S3, SharePoint, Confluence, Salesforce, and other enterprise content sources.
 Retrieval uses a combination of semantic and keyword matching without requiring you to manage embeddings.

 Kendra is best for enterprise customers who need fast deployment without deep customization.
-The trade-off is reduced flexibility — you cannot control chunking strategies, embedding models, or re-ranking in the way a custom pipeline would allow.
+The trade-off is reduced flexibility.
+That means you cannot control chunking strategies, embedding models, or re-ranking in the way a custom pipeline would allow.

 4. Amazon Bedrock Knowledge Bases